jpype-project/jpype/doc/userguide.rst

    print(type(d))  # prints double[]

 Great.
-Now you just need to figure out how to convert from a Java array into our something our visualization code can deal with.
+Now you just need to figure out how to convert from a Java array into something our visualization code can deal with.
 As nothing indicates that you need to convert the array, you just copy out of the visualization tool example and watch what happens.